nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified contact list state to be saved into the `addressBookStateList`.
+This causes another modified contact list state to be saved into the `addressBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)